Honestpuck/jss_tools/README.md

 #### tools_convert.py

-I've started working on some routines to take the string data and convert _that_ to python data.
+I've started working on some routines to take the string data and convert _that_ to python types.
 This is extremely limited at the moment, it's basically a proof of concept for later work.